-You can customize Module Load to some extent.
-This is done by modifying the program rtb/w/rtb_modload.w.
+Module Load is provided as open-source and can be customized.
+The source for this tool is located in rtb/w/rtb_modload.w.
 If you modify this program, be sure to keep a copy of your modified program in another directory so that future updates to Roundtable do not overwrite your copy.